jmora13/HopSkipDrive/README.md

 3. Any notes and improvements you'd make
-  - The OnClick function in the main recyclerview to start the Ride Details activity only registers if you click the holder (surrounding area), but won't register if you click the recycler view
+  - The OnClick function in the main recyclerview to start the Ride Details activity only registers if you click the holder (surrounding area), but won't register if you click the nested recycler         view.
   - I used put/getExtra to send all of the data from the Ride List Adapter to the Ride Details activity, which looks a little messy.
 It probably would've been cleaner to call the data from the database, but I would've had to parse the date and time strings again.
 To avoid putting more parsing functions